copthuy/_carousel/README.md

 - It's super fast & smooth!
 - It's light weight.
 (Only 3.6KB - gzip & minimized)
 - It supports most major browsers (IE8+, FireFox, Chrome, Edge...)
-- It supports touch mobile devices (iOS, Android & Windows Phone) & mouse drag interaction.
+- It supports touch mobile devices (iOS and Android) & mouse drag interaction.
 - It supports animated content.
 (5 different animations)
 - Built in with 3 basic modes (slide, fade & gallery), it will fit most of your requirements.
 - jSlider has been tested carefully (via jsperf.com) to run at the top performance.